chrisconley/cat_or_not/README.markdown

     gem install bundler -v 1.0.0.rc.5
     bundle install

-Lastly, you'll need to change the "HOUDINI_API_KEY" constant in app.rb to your api key.
+Lastly, you'll need to change the "HOUDINI_API_KEY" and "SINATRA_HOST" constants.
 If you need an api key, please email us at presto@houdinihq.com.

 To run the app
 --------------------------------